ufcg-lsd/arrebol/deploy/deploy.md

 ## Fill configuration files

-All configuration files was inside `config` directory.
+All configuration files is inside `config` directory.

 * Define an password to postgres data base and write to `postgres.env`
 * Define an email/password to pgadmin and write to `postgres.env`